alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

 permalink: /2014/12/activity-fragment-content-transitions-in-depth-part2.html
 ---

 This post will give an in-depth analysis of _content transitions_ and their role in the Activity Transitions API.
 This is the second of a series of posts I will be writing on the topic.
-Make sure you have read [part 1][part1] before you start reading this post!

 * **Part 1:** [Getting Started with Activity & Fragment Transitions][part1]
 * **Part 2:** [Content Transitions In-Depth][part2]